 Generously brush each slice of pork with the miso sauce, and then stack the slices one on top of the other in a deep dish or bowl to marinate.

 Marinate the pork for 20 to 30 minutes.
 If you don't have time to marinate the pork, the pork may be cooked with the sauce and still have good flavor.

-In a non stick pan, heat pork until done.
-Or, coat pan with olive oil if needed and then saute and until pork is cooked through and sauce has browned slightly.
+In a non-stick pan, heat pork until done.
+Or, coat pan with olive oil if needed and then saute and until pork is cooked through and the sauce has browned slightly.

 Serve the miso pork with a side of green leafy lettuce or Japanese shungiku and wrap the pork with the greens and then enjoy!